viamrobotics/docs/docs/tutorials/yahboom-rover.md

 If you'd a stronger understanding of `bluetoothctl` and managing bluetooth devices in linux, we recommend [this guide](https://www.makeuseof.com/manage-bluetooth-linux-with-bluetoothctl/)

-Now let’s add this controller to the robot’s config.
+TODO: figure out how to add attributes in this jank UI Now let’s add this controller to the robot’s config.
 Click on our old friend `NEW COMPONENT`.
 Let's name the component `8bit-do-controller`.
 For the `Type` select `input_controller` and for the `Model` select `gamepad`.
 Lastly, let's set the `auto_reconnect` attribute to `true`.
 This config adds the controller to the robot, but doesn’t wire it up to any functionality.
 To link the controller input to the four-wheel base functionality, we need to add our first `service`.
 Services are the software packages which provide our robots with cool and powerful functionality.